Search: Advanced search

 Research has been undertaken to improve the humaneness of traps including;

 However, these are not being used widely and so significant welfare concerns remain.
-A national code of practice for humane control of wild dogs has been developed but contains minimal standards and includes leg/foot hold traps.
+A national code of practice for humane control of wild dogs, and standard operating procedures for padded jaw traps have been developed but contain only minimal standards.

 The RSPCA believes that action should be taken to facilitate the adoption of alternative trapping devices for all wild dog trapping.